grpc/grpc-kotlin/compiler/README.md

 ### Build Tool Plugins

-Usually this compiler is used via a built took plugin, like in Gradle, Maven, etc.
+Usually this compiler is used via a build tool plugin, like in Gradle, Maven, etc.

 For Gradle include the [protobuf plugin](https://github.com/google/protobuf-gradle-plugin) with at least version `0.8.13`, like:
 ```